 - Flight time from Miami to Cochabamba: 15 h 45 min

 - Flight time from N.Y to Cochabamba: 15 h 52 min

-Bolivia’s official world time zone is GMT-4, exactly the same as New York and Miami, and only three hours behind Los Angeles (GMT-7), providing the perfect landscape for international, real-time collaboration.
+Bolivia’s official world time zone is GMT-4, exactly the same as New York and Miami, and only three hours ahead of Los Angeles (GMT-7), providing the perfect scenario for international, real-time collaboration.

 Holidays and mandatory leave days

-According to local labor laws, in Bolivia employees are entitled to 15 days of mandatory vacation per year.
-In terms of national holidays, Bolivians enjoy 11 days, and in some cases, and additional 9 public holidays, celebrated in specific states throughout the country.
+According to local labor laws, Bolivian employees are entitled to 15 days of mandatory vacation per year.
+In terms of national holidays, Bolivians enjoy 11 days, and in some cases, an additional 9 public holidays, celebrated in specific states throughout the country.

-In the last few years Bolivia has begun to realize its potential in the areas of engineering and computer science by strengthening their educational and professional systems.
+In the last few years, Bolivia has begun to realize its potential in the areas of engineering and computer science by strengthening its educational and professional systems.

-Overall, Bolivia is becoming an attractive tech hub for countries in the region, and several international agreements to develop software for countries such the US and India, are ensuring its growth will continue.
+Overall, Bolivia is becoming an attractive tech hub for other countries in the region and several international agreements to develop software for countries such the US and India are ensuring that its growth will continue.